The Record of Employment on the Web (ROE Web)

 In an effort to standardize ROE Web, the following formats have been discontinued on August 31, 2016:

 - 53 Week Flat file

 - 27 Week Online Form

-It is very important to communicate this information with your Primary Officer (PO) or the individual responsible for the Pay Services in order for them to ensure that the appropriate changes are implemented before August 31st, 2016.
+It is very important to communicate this information with your Primary Officer (PO) or the individual responsible for the Pay Services in order for them to ensure that the appropriate changes are implemented as soon as possible.